Entangled subspaces and generic local state discrimination with pre-shared entanglement: A 2-Entangled Qutrit-Qutrit-Qubit Subspace

-In this appendix, we provide a non-computer proof that the span of the set $B$ from Equation~\eqref{eq:qutrittritbit_basis} is $2$-entangled.
+In this appendix, we prove that the span of the set $B$ from Equation~\eqref{eq:qutrittritbit_basis} is $2$-entangled.
 In order to show this, we prove that each member of that span has a flattening with rank~$3$.
 Indeed, since $\mathbb{C}^3 \otimes \mathbb{C}^3 \otimes \mathbb{C}^2$ is naturally isomorphic to the space of $3 \times 6$ matrices, we can think of this subspace as consisting of block matrices of the form

 where $\alpha_j = \delta_j + \epsilon_j$ and $\beta_j = \theta_j + \kappa_j$ for all $1 \leq j \leq 4$ (and $\{\delta, \epsilon,\theta,\kappa\}$ is as in Section~\ref{sec:multipartite_higher_rank}).
 The partial transpose of $M$ is